 How do pupils across the school contribute their views?

 We value the voice of every pupil regarding their school experience, learning and wellbeing.
 We aim to facilitate this in the following ways;

-- Learning council/ house captains
+- Learning Council

-- Pupil auestionnaires
+- Pupil questionnaires

 - Informal discussions

 - Forums with visitors